 Protect Your Health

 Waking up gasping, loud snoring, morning headaches, sore teeth, and excessive daytime sleepiness are all warning signs of obstructive sleep apnea.
-If you are experiencing any of these, you should schedule an appointment at Scottsdale Dental Excellence.
+If you are experiencing any of these, you should schedule an appointment at Scottsdale Cosmetic Dentistry Excellence.
 Jeffrey D. Clark, DDS, is skilled in dental sleep medicine.
 He can perform an initial diagnosis of sleep apnea as well as work with a sleep physician to treat you.
 If you have any questions or would like to schedule a consultation, call us at 480 585 1853.